Shikhar Ghosh: Career

 Shikhar founded Open Market in 1993.
 Open Market was one of the pioneering companies in the commercialization of the Internet.
 It built the first commercial infrastructure for enabling secure commerce on the Internet and provided the software and services that enabled companies like Time Warner and AT&T to offer their services on the Internet.
 Open Market was one of the first internet companies to go public.
-It was selected by numerous business publications as one of the companies that helped to make the Internet what it is today.

-After leaving Open Market Shikhar has been the founder, CEO or Chairman of several companies in the wireless, payment, Internet marketing and online retailing industries.
-He has worked in all facets of the entrepreneurial process – starting companies with technical teams, providing and raising capital with venture capitalists, buying and selling companies, or taking them public and closing down unsuccessful companies.
-His ideas and interviews have multiple media.
-He has been a keynote speaker in numerous conferences on innovation, entrepreneurship, digital media and on the future of the Internet.
+Subsequent to his departure from Open Market, Shikhar has served as founder, CEO, or chairman of numerous enterprises within the wireless, payment, Internet marketing, and online retailing sectors.